ardoq/k8s-ardoq-bridge/DEVELOPMENT.md

 }

 func (ExamplePodOperator) OnEvent(msg subscription.Message) {
-	// This is a silly example that checks the kubeops pod
+	// This is a silly example that checks the ardoqk8sbridge pod
 	// When we add, delete or modify the pod
 	// Then we add an example label to it. pod := msg.Event.Object.(*v1.Pod)
-	if pod.Labels["app.kubernetes.io/name"] == "kubeops" {
+	if pod.Labels["app.kubernetes.io/name"] == "ardoqk8sbridge" {

 		log.Debugf("%v",pod)
 		existingLabels := pod.Labels